 5. Fluid Levels, Hoses and Wiring

-Basic maintenance is also an important factor on your boat-safety checklist every spring.
+Basic maintenance is also an important factor on your boat-safety checklist every summer.
 Topping off fluids such as coolant, fuel and gas is a must.
 Additionally, take the time to inspect any rubber lines for signs of rot or tearing before you set out on your maiden voyage.
 Finally, give your boat’s wiring a once-over to check for shorts, bad fuses or potential trouble spots.

 Start off your electrical inspection at the source.
 Test and charge your battery to make sure it’s in good condition.
 If it isn’t, replace it.
 Also, clean off any corrosion that’s built up around the terminals with a wire brush, and then inspect all electrical connections throughout the boat to make sure they’re tight and free of corrosion.